First grizzly bear emerges from long winter’s nap at Yellowstone

 “Spring visitors skiing, snowshoeing, or hiking in Yellowstone National Park are reminded to carry bear spray and be especially alert for bears near carcasses and areas with early spring green-up.
 These are the first foods sought out by grizzlies after emerging from hibernations,” said Kerry Gunther, the park’s bear management biologist.

-The NPS said bear spray has worked in deterring bears that are defending cubs and food sources, as well as reduced the number of bears killed by people in self-defense.
+The NPS said bear spray has worked in deterring bears that are defending cubs and food sources, and have reduced the number of bears killed by people in self-defense.

-If you plan on visiting Yellowstone, the park will start enforcing bear management restrictions on March 10 for areas where there are a high density of bears.
+If you plan on visiting Yellowstone, the park will start enforcing bear management restrictions on March 10 for areas with high densities of bears.